 Obligatory Recognized Sponsor

-To hire highly skilled migrants and researchers, your company has to be recognized by the IND.
+To hire Highly Skilled Migrant and Researcher, your company has to be recognized by the IND.
 In order to be recognized as a sponsor, your company must be a reliable partner for the IND.
 After your organization has been recognized, it will be entered in the Public Register for Recognized Sponsors.

 If you want to hire a foreign employee within the EU/EEA and Switzerland, free movement of persons apply to them.
 So they are free to work in the Netherlands.
 These employees do not need a residence permit either to live in the Netherlands.
 EU/EEA and Swiss employees are detached from social security for a period of five (5) years.
 After this period a permanent residence can be applied via the IND.
 More information to be found via the Service Desk IND.